-As we mentioned before, we obtained the next following convergence result for the Green's functions. \begin{theorem} Let $G_{M,n}$ and $G_M$ be respectively the rescaled discrete Green's functions and the continuous Green's function defined in \eqref{greenformuladimn} and in \eqref{greenformulacont}.
-Then there exists a constant $K>0$ which only depends on $\alpha$, such that for all $x\neq0$ and all $n$, holds
+As we mentioned before, we obtained the following convergence result for the Green's functions. \begin{theorem} Let $G_{M,n}$ and $G_M$ be, respectively, the rescaled discrete Green's function and the continuous Green's function defined in \eqref{greenformuladimn} and in \eqref{greenformulacont}.
+Then there exists a constant $K>0$ which only depends on $\alpha$, such that for all $x\neq0$ and all $n$, it holds

-where $\beta_n$ is an explicitly computable constant (given in terms of the probability jumps) which converges to zero at rate $n^{-\alpha}$.\\ In particular $G_{M,n}$ converges towards $G_M$ uniformly on compacts of $\bb{R}^2\setminus \{0\}$. \end{theorem}
+where $\beta_n$ is an explicitly computable constant (given in terms of the probability jumps) which converges to zero at rate $n^{-\alpha}$.\\ In particular, $G_{M,n}$ converges towards $G_M$ uniformly on compacts of $\mathbb{R}^2\setminus \{0\}$. \end{theorem}